luiemilio/v13-render-issue/README.md

 1. npm install
 2. npm start
 3. You will see many windows get created.
-4. Once they all start, minimize the one that says "MINIMIZE AND SHOW THIS WINDOW", wait 5 seconds and then maximize the window.
+4. Once they all start, click the minimize button on the one that says "MINIMIZE AND SHOW THIS WINDOW", wait 5 seconds and then maximize the window.
 5. You should it see the window maximize, but not render anything.